Burial At Sea

 Burial at Sea–Rules and Regulations.

 Ocean Scattering… As no special permitting is required for this in Florida, you may also do the scattering yourself.
 There are certain requirements as set forth below for all ocean remains scattering.
-This is the actual Environmental Protection Agency rule on burial of human remains at sea.
+This is the actual Environmental Protection Agency rule on the burial of human remains at sea.

 Sec.
 229.1 Burial at sea.